justinroy-01/FreelanceHub/README.md

 FreelanceHub is a **Java-based desktop application** that helps freelancers manage clients, projects, and tasks in one place.
 Built using **Java Swing** and **MySQL**, it demonstrates how to connect front-end GUI and relational databases using **JDBC**.
+It allows clients to post projects, set budgets, and hire freelancers based on skills and ratings.
+Freelancers can browse projects, submit proposals, and manage their ongoing work.
+The system includes modules for user authentication, project management, communication, and payment tracking.

 ---